 The survey technique is simple.
-The aircraft flies along a pre-determined flight path (refer Section 2) at an altitude of approximately 150m (500') and, upon entering visible reef area, each observer looks for live coral and scores the percentage of live coral that appears bleached.
+The aircraft flies along a pre-determined flight path (refer Section 2) at an altitude of approximately 150m (500ft) and, upon entering visible reef area, each observer looks for live coral and scores the percentage of live coral that appears bleached.
 "Bleached" in this instance can be any coral colony that appears pale, white or "fluorescent" ("fluoro").

 At this point the observer checks their position within the reef and writes their score on a paper map in the appropriate place.
 If an electronic data entry method is used, this step is taken care of in the software as all entries are automatically geo-referenced.
+The timing of data entry is important in order to capture the location within each reef the observation represents.
+The ArcGIS Field Maps data entry tool stores the GPS location as soon as the data point is entered, there is time to then enter the bleaching category and any additional field related to coral cover that are required.

 Using the AIMS Aerial survey bleaching app, the observer hits the (+) to add a new observation and then selects the bleaching category from the available radio buttons.
 If the plane traverses multiple reef habitats (Fig 16) observers score as many of these habitats as they can.
+Try to take a moment within each habitat before making your score and record only 1 or 2 observations for each habitat within each reef.
+If the reef is very large, it will require additional scores for within habitat variation.
+Try to score consistently the same number of observations depending upon the size of the reef.
+A general guide: Small reefs will generally have up to 3 observations and larger reefs can have 5-10 observations.

-Reefs are classified into five bleaching categories based on the proportion of coral cover that appeared white in a zone covering the reef crest and upper reef slope (Berkelmans et al. 2004):
+Reefs are classified into six bleaching categories (Appendix 1) based on the proportion of coral cover that appeared white in a zone covering the reef crest and upper reef slope (Berkelmans et al. 2004; Hughes et al. 2017):

-- 0 = <1% of live coral is bleached
+Aerial Category 0 = <1% of live coral is bleached (No Bleaching)

-- 1 = 1 10% of live coral is bleached
+Aerial Category 1 = 1 - 10% of live coral is bleached (Minor)

-- 2 = 10 30% of live coral is bleached
+Aerial Category 2 = 11 - 30% of live coral is bleached (Moderate)

-- 3 = 30 60% of live coral is bleached
+Aerial Category 3 = 31 - 60% of live coral is bleached (Major)

-- 4 = > 60% of live coral is bleached
+Aerial Category 4 = 61 - 90% of live coral is bleached (Severe)

+Aerial Category 5 = >90% of live coral is bleached (Extreme)

+Mortality if clearly visible (see Figure 20) also recorded as and "M" with Bleaching Category

-It is recommended that each observer keep a laminated copy of these categories and their ranges in front of them for ready referral (Fig. 16, Appendix 1).
+It is recommended that each observer keep a laminated copy of these categories and their ranges in front of them for ready referral (Figure 16, Appendix 1).

-Figure 16.
+Figure 12.
 A laminated copy of the bleaching categories and a diagram of reef zones is kept in the seat pocket in front of the observer.